-- Conduct a corridor study of Peck Road (M-90) to determine the potential of consolidating the O, Office and C, Commercial zoning districts into a single district which may feature performance and design standards. - Amend the zoning map to apply zoning districts that compare to the future land use vision. - Move adult entertainment uses from the C, Commercial district to the I, Industrial district. - ✤ Adopt access management regulations. - Retain use and dimensional standards currently located in the O, Office and C, Commercial zoning districts until recommendations on performance and design standards from the corridor study are brought forth. - Incorporate zoning recommendations for Lakeview Hills Golf Course.
+- " Amend the zoning map to apply zoning districts that compare to the future land use vision. - " Move adult entertainment uses from the C, Commercial district to the I, Industrial district. - " Adopt access management regulations. - " Retain use and dimensional standards currently located in the O, Office and C, Commercial zoning districts until recommendations on performance and design standards from the corridor study are brought forth. - " Incorporate zoning recommendations for Lakeview Hills Golf Course.